Oxfordshire Association for the Blind

 We have a small team of staff supported by a number of dedicated volunteers.
-Despite being few in number we aim to support any of the 12,000 people in the county with visual impairment.
+Despite being few in number we aim to support any of the estimated 21,000 people in the county with visual impairment.

 From our long experience in the county, we know that the numbers of visually impaired people, and their carers, seeking our help will only increase and raising the necessary funds over the long term is key to our success.
 You can help us do that in a number of ways so please visit our Helping OAB page to find out how.

 If you are having trouble viewing this site please contact us for technical support on 01865 725595.